renatabiniek/writing-room/README.md

     * Navigation bar stays fixed on top of the page
     * Logo and menu links are responsive and remain legible on all screen sizes
+    * On smaller screens, the menu links are listed underneath the logo instead
     * Logo can be clicked on both pages to bring the user back to the top of the home page

+  * **Footer**

+    * Footer is visible at the bottom of the page on all screensize
+    * The height increases on smaller screens to adapt to the footer elements stacking on top of each other

   * **Links and buttons**